callumlocke/resource-embedder/README.md

 # resource-embedder [![Build Status](https://secure.travis-ci.org/callumlocke/resource-embedder.png?branch=master)](http://travis-ci.org/callumlocke/resource-embedder)

-> Not ready for production use yet!
-(See [issues](https://github.com/callumlocke/resource-embedder/issues).)
-Wait till 0.1.x.
+> Also available as a Grunt plugin: [grunt-embed](https://github.com/callumlocke/grunt-embed)

-Node module for automatically embedding the contents of external scripts and stylesheets into HTML markup.
+Automatically embeds the contents of external scripts and stylesheets into HTML markup.

 Takes an HTML file path and generates a string of modified markup.
 Any small external scripts and stylesheets are replaced with inline `<script>...</script>` or `<style>...</style>` elements.

 This reduces the number of HTTP requests in return for inflating your HTML.
-It's up to you to decide whether this is a good trade-off in your situation, and to configure this module optimally.
+It's up to you to decide whether this is a good trade-off in your situation.

-**Also available as a Grunt plugin: [grunt-embed](https://github.com/callumlocke/grunt-embed)**

 ## Usage